thomasjachmann/minitest-ruby_golf_metrics/README.md

 Run your minitests and check your results.

-You can provide the parameter --nocolor to prevent the metrics output form being colorized.
+You can provide the parameter --nocolor to prevent the metrics output from being colorized.

 ## Contributing